Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 # 3) Tips

-* **Combos** - Soul Spin is your best friend to get combos with its low damage and not causing enemies to be pushed.
-Another suggestion to do more combos is to taunt an enemy to make them more durable, especially if they're already damaged to make them replenish some health.
+**Combos** - The most reliable way to increase your combo counter is to use Soul Spin.
+It does less damage and doesn't push enemies (as long as its not empowered), and it can reliably stagger enemies when done in quick succession to make it safe to use.
+Taunting to make enemies replenish their missing health and make them more tanky is also a good idea.

-* **Taunt** - Taunt is primarily used to get exclamation points, and it can be used repeatedly on the same enemy, even if they are already in Oogie Mode, to rack up !-points, as soon as they finish being "startled".
-A successful Taunt will also empower your next attack, similiar to charging up with either Square or Triangle, letting you follow it up with even a Soul Cycle.
+**Taunt** - Taunt is primarily used to get exclamation points, and it can be used repeatedly on the same enemy, even if they are already in Oogie Mode, to rack up !-points, as soon as they finish being "startled".
+A successful Taunt will also empower your next attack, similiar to charging up with either Square or Triangle.

-* **Blue Souls** - Not only are they very effective against bosses with the increased damage, but when grabbing enemies with Triangle like with Soul Cycle, you can use a blue soul when you see the Soul Rubber becoming almost red to extended its durability.
+**!-Points through Dances** - You can earn !-points during the dances, but make sure that the buttons are pressed right at the center of the indicator.
+When done correctly, it'll be indicated with "Good".

+**Blue Souls** - Not only Blue Souls increase the damage you deal with Soul Robber, but it also extend the durability of your grabs, especially for Soul Cycle.

-* **Pumpkin King Costume** - While it is a powerful costume, with Fire Bomb doing very high damage, the costume is often used for puzzles and exploration, and it is better to conserve the Red Souls to avoid annoyance rather than use it to finish fights faster.
+**Pumpkin King Costume** - While the Pumpkin King Costume has a very powerful attack, it is also used to progress through the levels.
+Remember to preserve some Red Souls so you don't get stuck.

-* **Santa Jack Costume** - On top of being effective against hidden enemies, they have some uses elsewhere.
-Re-possession can turn enemies in Oogie Mode back to normal, and Scared Stiff can bind them to make it easy to hit them (especially effective against ghosts).
+**Santa Jack Costume** - Of the presents you can throw with the Santa Jack Costume, Scared Stiff and Re-Possession are the most useful.
+Re-Possession can turn enemies back to normal, and Scared Stiff lock enemies in place, especially effective against the Halloween Ghosts and King Ghosts that are hidden.

-* **Dodge Extension** - The Dodge has a tiny bit of invincibility that normally requires to be timed with precision to use.
-If right after Dodging, you quickly change into any costume you have, the invicibility from the dodgee is followed by the invincibility from changing costume extending it.
-Normally, changing costume has you standing in place, but this gets cancelled out when done right after a dodge, with good timing.
+**Dodge Extension** - The Dodge has a tiny bit of invincibility that normally requires to be timed with precision to use.
+If right after Dodging, you quickly change into any costume, the invicibility from the dodge is followed-up by the invincibility from changing costume, pratically extending it.

-* **Infinite Red Souls** - Earning all the figurines in the game will reward you with infinite Red Souls for your Pumpkin King Costume.
-You are not required to get this for all the achievements, but if you want a little advantage for, say against Mega Oogie, you can wait until getting this power before then.
-The set does not block the usage of this bonus so it is fair game to use.
+**Infinite Red Souls** - Earning all the figurines in the game will reward you with infinite Red Souls for your Pumpkin King Costume.
+This is not really needed, but it can make some parts in the game easier.

 # 4) Walktrough